 \section{Conclusion}

 Domain generalization is a big challenge for HLS prediction models.
-Based on the unique challenges and opportunities of this task, we propose the hierarchical MoE structure, where different expert networks can specialize in different regions, and it can be flexibly adapted to any GNN model.
-In the low-level MoE, we apply MoE on the three natural granularities of the graph: nodes, basic blocks, and the graph.
-In the high-level MoE, we aggregate the three low-level MoE models, so that different data points can flexibly decide which granularity to utilize MoE.
-To address the severe expert polarization, we propose two-stage training via deactivating the high-level gating network for some epochs.
-Extensive experiments have verified the effectiveness of hierarchical MoE.
-We focus on the generalizability of the HLS prediction task, but our model might also potentially improve the generalizability in other applications of various domains.
+We propose the hierarchical MoE structure.
+In the low-level MoE, we apply MoE on one of the three natural granularities of the graph: node, basic block, or graph.
+In the high-level MoE, we aggregate the three low-level MoE models, so that different data points can flexibly use one of them.
+To address the expert polarization, we propose a two-stage training strategy.
+Extensive experiments have verified our model's effectiveness.
+Meanwhile, the generalizability of HLS prediction models still remains a big challenge, and future works should further improve the performance.